Leveraging Large Language Models to Bridge Cross-Domain Transparency in Stablecoins: Proposed Scheme

 All agents operate under a shared prompt-conditioned control schema that enforces deterministic data flow and standardized output formatting.
 The reasoning process follows a reproducible pathway consisting of disclosure and event retrieval, cross-agent binding through MCP, and integrated analysis and classification.
 This modular design ensures transparency, interpretability, and auditability of analytical outcomes while allowing the LLM to act as a supervisory controller coordinating specialized data agents via the MCP service interface.

 \textbf{Variable Definitions.} Table~\ref{tab:variables} summarizes the key variables that jointly constitute the data foundation for consistency assessment.
 Our analysis integrates market data, issuer disclosures, and derived alignment metrics to evaluate the coherence between observed circulation and reported reserves.
-This unified framework enables systematic comparison between on-chain activity and off-chain attestations, forming the basis for quantitative transparency analysis.
+This unified framework enables systematic comparison between observable circulation signals and reported reserves, forming the basis for quantitative transparency analysis.

 In addition to the variables summarized in Table~\ref{tab:variables}, the analysis produces an aggregate result referred to as \texttt{analysis\_outcome}.
 This variable categorizes each observation into three levels: normal, suspicious, and abnormal, based on rule-based thresholds for reserve coverage, attestation quality, and market consistency indicators.
 Observations with reserve deficits, stale or proxy attestations, or large market discrepancies are labeled as \emph{abnormal}.
 Cases showing moderate deviations or elevated trading volatility are marked as \emph{suspicious}, while all others are considered \emph{normal}, indicating alignment between reported reserves and observed market activity.